Foods That Affect How You Look and Feel

 Carrots may be a mild sexual stimulant for women and sexual relaxant for men.
 The main importance of carrots is as a source of vitamin A. One carrot stick yields only 20 calories.

 Have you ever wondered why chocolates are given on Valentine's Day?
-When you are in love your brain releases a chemical into your system - one that is found in chocolates.
-That's why when you't not getting real kisses your body may crave chocolate ones.
+When you are in love your brain a releases a chemical into your system.
+It is the same chemical that is found in chocolates.
+That's why when you are not getting real kisses, your body may crave chocolate ones.

 Sweet, sugary snacks can give you an immediate surge of energy, but the effect is temporary.
-Nutritionist Annemarie Colbin, author of Dynamics of Food and Healing adds that sugar is a leading cause of depression, confusion, forgetfulness and poor concentration.
+Nutritionist Annemarie Colbin, the author of Dynamics of Food and Healing, adds that sugar is a leading cause of depression, confusion, forgetfulness and poor concentration.